powerjg/learning_gem5/part1/cache_config.rst

     def connectMemSideBus(self, bus):
         self.mem_side = bus.slave

-The complete file can be downloaded :download:`here <../_static/scripts/part1/caches.py>`.
+The full file can be found in the gem5 source at ``gem5/configs/learning_gem5/part1/caches.py``.